cybercongress/cybercongress/site/content/post/game-of-links.md

 author: savetheales
 ---

-## Updates
+## Intro
-On the 05.05.2020, following the initial take-off, we submitted a [governance proposal](https://cyber.page/governance/5) for a new takeoff and a distribution change.
-The new distribution is beneficial to both the current stakeholders and future participants.

-On the 24.02.2020, following a blocking error with bandwidth limiting bug, we have [realesed a post](https://cybercongress.ai/euler-6-migration/), describing the migration from `euler-5` --> `euler-6` and the need to activate the crisis protocol for the Game of Links (GoL).
-The instruments we had did not allow us to resolve the problem on-chain, but since then the bug has been fixed in the new version of go-cyber.
-Players that will join the network from `euler-6` are not required to take any actions.
-Players that participated in the game from `euler-5` will note affected if they re-link their links according to the state migration protocol.

 Welcome to the Game of Links!

-## Intro

 The game is part of the distribution games planned in our [whitepaper](https://ipfs.io/ipfs/QmPjbx76LycfzSSWMcnni6YVvV3UNhTrYzyPMuiA9UQM3x).
 In this document, we describe the purpose, the rules and the tools that are required to participate in the Game.
 The game started with `euler-5`, which is the technical name of our incentivized testnet that is required for the launch of the `cyber` network.
 The Game of Links is going to be held as part of the `euler` testnets.
 The game is organized by cyber\~Congress.
 The main goal of the participants is to win, as many tokens as possible, from cyber\~Congress.

 The key idea behind the Game of Links is to establish a starting value of relevance for the knowledge graph.
 It is crucial for getting quality search results from the inception of the network.
 All the disciplines are an integral part of the preparation and testing of the network before the launch of the mainnet.

 ## Goals

-- To carry out publicly incentivized testing of [go-cyber](https://github.com/cybercongress/go-cyber) and [Ethereum contracts](https://github.com/cybercongress/aragon-claim-app) before the launch of the mainnet
-- To demonstrate the search, with the use of an experimental knowledge graph, filled with useful cyberlinks
-- To distribute 10% of CYB tokens to the donors who will participate in the takeoff donation round.
+- To distribute 10% of CYB tokens to the donors who will participate in the takeoff donation round and will validate the network in Genesis.
-- To distribute up to 5% of CYB tokens to the participants of the 7 disciplines of the game, depending on how many tokens participants win against cyber\~Congress
+- To distribute up to 5% of CYB tokens to the user who will help to demonstrate the power of the cyber prior to Genesis by filling the knowledge graph with useful cyberlinks
+- To carry out publicly incentivized testing of [go-cyber](https://github.com/cybercongress/go-cyber) and [cyber-foundation](https://github.com/cybercongress/cyber-foundation) before the launch of the mainnet

 ## Provision